Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 Calls for Funding

-- DP-g-23-31-02: Call for proposals to support stakeholders on the prevention of NCDs in the area of chronic respiratory diseases
+- EU4H-2023-PJ-02: Call for proposals to support stakeholders on the prevention of NCDs in the area of chronic respiratory diseases

-- CR-g-23-44-01: Call for proposals to support the implementation of the strategic agenda for medical ionising radiation applications (SAMIRA95) – organisation of clinical audit campaigns as a tool to improve the quality and safety of medical applications of ionising radiation
+- EU4H-2023-PJ-05: Call for proposals implementation of the agenda for medical ionising radiation applications (SAMIRA action plan) – organisation of clinical audit campaigns as a tool to improve quality and safety of medical applications of ionising radiation

 - CR-p-23-41: Development of EU guidelines and quality assurance scheme for lung, prostate and gastric cancer screening